Coordinates API

 dist.comm # MPI.Comm: MPI communicator

-dist.rank # Int: MPI rank
+dist.rank # Int: MPI rank of this process

 dist.size # Int: Total number of processes